logaan/vlad/README.md

 ## Translation

 Vlad is an exercise in extreme simpicity.
 This means you can use validations in any number of ways.
-Because errors are not coupled to messages vlad is well suited for localisation.
+Because errors are not coupled to messages Vlad is well suited for localisation.
 Default english translations are provided for your convenience.